My AMX is not working

 Does the display turn on?

 Turn on the display with a long press on the orange button on the side.
 If your display doesn't turn on, check the battery checkup above.
-If you it is still not turning on after that, reach out to firstname.lastname@example.org
+One of the reason your disply is not turning on could be because your main loom cable is disconnected inside the frame, this is specially the case if you installed a different handlebar or stem and pulled or stretched the cable too much.
+If this is the case or if it is still not turning on after that, reach out to firstname.lastname@example.org

 Reset your display to factory settings